 6th and 7th grade final report card and first grading period report card of 8th grade must be provided

-Test records for last 2 years including Science if available must be provided.
+Test records for last 2 years including Science if available.
 (MAP or other national achievement tests)

-2 Letters of recommendation from 2 of the following: current teacher, counselor, principal or designated administrator
+Two letters of recommendation (current teacher, counselor, principal or designated administrator

 A student and parent/guardian interview